 That’s all it takes.
 It is THAT simple.

-For writer, getting inspiration to come is as simple as picking up a pen and you just start writing, anything.
-No preconceived notions, no judging, no listening to the voice in your head or the stories you stell yourself about it all: just pick up a pen and start writing anything.
+For writers, getting inspiration to come is as simple as picking up a pen and just start writing, anything.
+No preconceived notions, no judging, no listening to the voice in your head or the stories you tell yourself about it all: just pick up a pen and start writing anything.

 For songwriters, same thing: just start strumming chords and start singing anything that comes to you, any melody, without thinking.
 Before you know it you’ll hear really cool great melodies that will make you excited.

 For guitarists, it’s as simple as just making the choice to get back to lessons, or pick up your guitar and start playing some songs that you like, and suddenly the passion automatically comes back as if it never left.

 Or in conclusion, like I always say: “The only people to ever lose passion for guitar are the ones who stop lessons or who don’t pick up their guitar regularly enough”

 I never met anyone who plays regularly, whoever completely lost passion or interest in guitar.

 It’s just too much fun haha, but ONLY if you do it regularly.